wieslawsoltes/DxfParser/guide.md

 ### 2.4.
 Exporting Your Work
 - Click **Download DXF** to export the current tab’s tree back to DXF text.
-- Click **Download Tree as Excel** to export a tabular snapshot of the visible tree.
+- Click **Download Tree as Excel** to export a tabular snapshot of the visible tree (styled Excel supported).

+### 2.5.
+Mobile and Small Screens
+- The sidebar becomes an off-canvas drawer.
+Use the top-left menu button to open/close it.
+- Layout automatically adapts; the two-panel compare remains usable with horizontal space prioritized for the active panel.

 ---